Questions we’re often asked about our vehicles & equipment

 - Which driving licences do you accept?

 Our insurers will readily accept most UK, EU, US, Canadian, Australian and New Zealand driving licences without prior referral.
 Other nationalities of licence may also be used, but will generally require our insurers approval first.
 International licences are also acceptable.
 In all cases, drivers must have held their licence for at least 2 years.

 Absolutely, and we thoroughly recommend that you do.
 Wild camping opportunities are usually especially numerous on the islands.
-A benefit of our Land Rovers over motorhomes is that they qualify for cheaper ferry charges: they are typically the same rate as a standard car.
+A benefit of our vehicles over motorhomes is that they qualify for cheaper ferry charges: they are typically the same rate as a standard car.

 - Can we take the vehicles beyond Scotland?

 You are welcome to use our vehicles throughout the mainland UK and the Scottish isles, though if leaving Scotland for England / Wales, we’d ask that you inform us of your intention to do so first.
 We do not permit the vehicles to be taken overseas.
 Overseas in this context includes Northern Ireland, the Isle of Man and the Republic of Ireland.